deltachat/deltachat-desktop/docs/STYLES.md

 ### CSS modules

+- You can read more about CSS modules [here](https://css-tricks.com/css-modules-part-1-need/)
 - **The goal is to separate every component style-wise as much as possible from each other, so changing the style of a single component doesn't affect anything else**
 - Every CSS file is named `styles.module.css` or `styles.module.scss` when using SCSS
 - It is imported via `import styles from './styles.module.css'`